Mzalendo Kibunjia

 Kibunjia Nyagah Mzalendo is a Kenyan archeologist.
 He formerly served as the Director General of the National Museums of Kenya (NMK), a multi-disciplinary state corporation.
+In April 2024 he was arrested for allegedly stealing SH490 million (roughly $4 million) from the museum.
 He was appointed as the first chairman of the National Cohesion and Integration Commission (NCIC), a government agency intended to address and reduce inter-ethnic conflicts.
 In this role, he chaired the Nakuru Peace Accord between the Agikuyu and the Kalenjin communities.
 He was the first Kenyan to hold a doctorate in Early Stone Age Archaeology.

 Background and Education

 Mzalendo Kibunjia was born on January 13, 1962, in Marimanti village, Tharaka-Nithi County.
 He attended the University of Nairobi and graduated with a B.A. in Archaeology and History.
 He studied at Rutgers University in the United States, obtaining an M.A. in Anthropology in 1989.
 His Doctor of Philosophy degree in the same field was obtained in 2002, also from Rutgers.
 He also pursued a Bachelor of Laws (LL.B.) at the University of Nairobi.